ljk28/MP1/README.md

 ![lighthouse-desktop-2](100.jpeg)

 ## Lighthouse Issues revisited
-The lighthouse results for the new design with Bootsrap  cards and images had performance issues.
+The lighthouse results for the new design with Bootstrap  cards and images had performance issues.
 I had to use an alternative to TinyPNG to compresss the image of the boxes of cookies referenced below:<br>
 https://shortpixel.com/online-image-compression